TYPE DESIGN INFORMATION PAGE last updated on Tue Oct 3 22:08:16 EDT 2023

 Fort Worth, TX-based creator of a commercial font collection that covers most Indian languages: Gujarati Radhika, Gujarati Priti, Gujarati Palana, Hindi Vijay, Assamese Vijay, Bengali Vijay, Tamil Vijay, Telugu Vijay, Sanskrit Vijay, Punjabi Vijay, Malayalam Vijay, Malayalam Radhika, Kannada Vijay, Marathi Vijay, Nepali Vijay, Oriya Vijay, Indian Artwork-Vijay.
 [Google] [More] ⦿

-Mumbai-based typographer.
+Mumbai-based type designer.
 At Typography Day 2012 he spoke on Designing a Devanagari text font for newspaper use.

 In 2013, Girish Dalvi and Yashodeep Gholap co-designed Ek Devanagari at Ek Type for Hindi, Marathi, Sanskrit, Konkani and Nepali.
 It is a contemporary, humanist, monolinear typeface available in seven weights.
 Its companion, also designed by them, is the humanist sans typeface family Ek Latin (2013).
 [Google] [More] ⦿